nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ## Idea: "Agile@Jambit" Pattern Language(s)
 ---
 ### Accept known state
+- Scrum is not a problem: how our industry uses it is.
+- There's no stable body of knowledge, so we can and need to define our own practices.
 ---
 ### Provide seed
 - find point(s) of improvement and envision default process which addresses current needs.